-As I mentioned before, the switch from Sony to Fujifilm tuned to be not what I expected at all.
+As I mentioned before, the switch from Sony to Fujifilm turned to be not what I expected at all.
 I got interested in Fujifilm because of the need for a better user experience and more advanced customization, but I stayed with it because of image quality, dynamic range, and stellar lenses.

 I do not complain and have no regrets.
 I’ve already sold all my Sony gear and I will definitely stick with Fujifilm for a year at least, but I suspect it to be longer.

-And I am having blast learning new camera system.
+And I am having blast learning the new camera system.
 Plus, Fujifilm keeps us on the toes with the constant firmware upgrades.

 Also, it proved again there is no such thing as a perfect camera.